 We are also building the capacity of the groups to understand monitoring and evaluation and the role it plays in successful funding.
 The sessions are participatory and support the groups that attend to think through their project and what evidence they need to demonstrate impact.
 We combine the sessions with information on alternative funding models.

 Part of the organisational capacity tool that we have developed asks groups to assess their existing skills and capacity to deliver successful projects.
 It then requires the group to consider actions to improve.

 To support the coordinators we also run training sessions – the tools are easy to use so the sessions focus on why they are needed; winning hearts and minds helping participants understand why it is useful to take the time to do evaluation.
 In addition, we offer telephone and email support to any coordinator wanting advice on the use of tools.

-We are using self-evaluation to make sure we leave a legacy for Renew Wales.
-By the end of two years the coordinators and groups they support will be better equipped to collect data and to demonstrate the impact of their work and our approach has been welcomed by the client and the supported community groups, providing them with useful, manageable evaluation processes, which they have continued to use.
+We used a supported self-evaluation approach to make sure we left a legacy for Renew Wales.
+By the end of two years the coordinators and groups they supported were better equipped to collect data and demonstrate the impact of their work.
+Our approach was welcomed by the client and the supported community groups, providing them with useful, manageable evaluation processes, which they have continued to use.